A niche remedy for the dynamical problems of neutral theory: Discussion

-Many additional directions in model-building remain to be explored.
-The work of \cite{Melbourne:2008p9904} highlights the need to move beyond considerations of purely demographic stochasticity to incorporate explicit, parametric models of environmental stochasticity and demographic heterogeneity, among other sources of variation. \cite{ODwyer:2009p4394} have integrated size-structure into Hubbell's theory, and our non-neutral model of unstable coexistence might be expanded in similar ways.
+Other work, such as~\citet{Melbourne:2008p9904}, highlights the need for model-building to move beyond considerations of simple demographic noise to incorporate explicit, parametric models of environmental stochasticity and demographic heterogeneity, among other sources of variation. \cite{ODwyer:2009p4394} have integrated size-structure into Hubbell's theory, and our non-neutral model of unstable coexistence might be expanded in similar ways.
 Further efforts should also be made to incorporate niche stabilization into spatially explicit models of unstable coexistence.
 Incorporating space into Hubbell's theory has generated analytical predictions for clustering \citep{Houchmandzadeh:2003p7113}, beta-diversity \citep{Chave:2002p10147,Zillio:2005p10150}, and a tri-phasic species-area relationship \citep{ODwyer:2009p6371}.
-Others developments by~\citet{Economo:2008p4393}, \citet{Muneepeerakul:2008p2327}, \citet{Babak:2009p7109}, and \citet{Vanpeteghem:2010p8333} implement neutral dynamics over a distributed network of patches.
-These efforts should be expanded to incorporate asymmetries and the mechanisms of niche stabilization.
-Advances in stochastic modeling, both spatially-explicit and spatially-implicit, may provide novel insights on the early warning signals of extinction in deteriorating environments, as studied empirically by~\citet{Drake:2010p11600}.
+The model-building efforts of~\citet{Economo:2008p4393}, \citet{Muneepeerakul:2008p2327},~\citet{Babak:2009p7109}, and~\citet{Vanpeteghem:2010p8333} implement neutral dynamics over a distributed network of patches.
+This work should be expanded to incorporate asymmetries and mechanisms of niche stabilization and destabilization.
+Advances in stochastic modeling, both spatially-explicit and spatially-implicit, will underscore the importance of extended transients in ecological dynamics~\citep{Hastings:2004p1529, Hastings:2010p12514} and provide novel insights on the early warning signals of extinction in deteriorating environments~\citep{Drake:2010p11600}.

-The successes of neutral theory have led to suggestions that emergent regularities, such as unimodal RSA distributions, imply a simplicity in the underlying dynamics of ecological communities.
+The study of neutral theories has led to suggestions that emergent regularities, such as unimodal RSA distributions, imply a simplicity in the underlying dynamics of ecological communities.
 But increasingly, the opposite perspective is receiving attention.
-Can we embrace the complexity of community dynamics at the level of individuals and perform scaling operations to demonstrate a robustness in the predictions of large-scale patterns of diversity?
-In physics, the simplicity of Coulomb's law over macroscopic distances emerges from a complex web of fundamental particles interacting over microscopic scales.
-Nonlinear interactions decouple at longer length scales and endow our everyday world with a measure of predictability.
-Application of the appropriate theoretical tools in ecology may yield scalings that generate biogeographic regularity from a complex web of interacting individuals.
+How much complexity can ecological theory embrace at the level of individuals without losing the ability to make testable predictions about large-scale patterns of biodiversity?
+Can we rigorously demonstrate how large-scale biogeographic regularities can emerge from the many irregularities of individual-based ecological interactions?
+Significant progress will be made if novel analysis techniques can be developed for the macroscopic scaling of multi-species stochastic processes.